justinbodnar/political-compass/README.md

 # political-compass-question-weights.sql

-a backup of the MySQL database holding the question weights
+A backup of the MySQL database holding the question weights.

 # Compass.py